rolasotelo/rolasotelo/README.md

 </a>
 </p> -->

 **Hola 👋🏾!
 My name is Rola[ndo] Sotelo**; I'm passionate about Cloud Engineering and SRE.
-K8s 🕸 is probably the technology I'm most intrigued about nowadays, and I'm working hard to become a CKA.
+K8s 🕸 is probably the technology I'm most intrigued about nowadays.
 I especially love how well it works alongside GitOps patterns.

 - 🏗 I'm currently developing [Milpa](https://milpa.online), an online card game.
 - 🧗🏾‍♂️ I'm currently enrolled in the [Cloud Engineer Bootcamp](https://openprofile.dev/profile/rolasotelo) from The Linux Foundation.